usnistgov/ndn-dpdk/iface/socketface/README.md

 This package implements a face using socket as transport.

-There are two different implementations:

-* **datagramImpl** for datagram-oriented sockets (net.PacketConn).
-* **streamImpl** for stream-oriented sockets (net.Conn that is not net.PacketConn).

 FaceId of SocketFace is randomly assigned from the range 0xE000-0xEFFF.
-LocalUri and RemoteUri reflect local and remote endpoint addresses, except that IPv6 addresses become "192.0.2.6", and unknown endpoints become "192.0.2.0:1".
+LocalUri and RemoteUri reflect local and remote endpoint addresses, except that IPv6 addresses become "192.0.2.6", and unknown Unix endpoints become "/invalid".

-SocketFace's send path is thread safe.

 ## Receive Path

 A goroutine running `impl.RxLoop` function reads from the socket, and places L2 frames on the `SocketFace.rxQueue` channel.

-**datagramImpl** assumes each incoming datagram is an L2 frame.
+On a datagram-oriented socket, each incoming datagram is an L2 frame.
-It casts DPDK mbuf's internal buffer as a `[]byte`, and does not copy the frame bytes.
+The implementation casts DPDK mbuf's internal buffer as a `[]byte`, and does not copy the frame bytes.

-**streamImpl** reads the incoming stream into a `[]byte`, extracts completed TLV elements with `ndn.TlvBytes.ExtractElement` function, and copies them to DPDK mbufs for posting to the channel.
+On a stream-oriented socket, the implementation reads the incoming stream into a `[]byte`, extracts completed TLV elements with `ndn.TlvBytes.ExtractElement` function, and copies them to DPDK mbufs.

 Calling code must run `RxGroup.RxLoop` in an LCore to retrieve L2 frames from the `SocketFace.rxQueue` channel and pass them to `FaceImpl_RxBurst`.